ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 To use docker, type the command `docker` in the commandline.
 This is the only command we will use for this course.
 This should display a bunch of commandline options.
 If it doesn't, go back the the installation instructions.

+This entire docker desktop thing you installed, you don't need any of its GUI elements.
+We only care about the commandline executables.

 If that command works, we need to make sure that the Docker Deamon (`docker.service` & `containerd.service`) is running before we can do anything else.
 This is something you need to do whenever you want to run any docker command.

 On linux, you can start the docker daemon by running: